jonsrosenfeld/6.863-FinalProject/README.md

 We have included the yaml environment file  PT2.yaml

-To create an enviroment for the project run conda env create -f PT2.yaml
+To create an enviroment for the project run

+** conda env create -f PT2.yaml **

 then switch to the environment by running

-source activate PT2
+** source activate PT2 **

-NOTE THAT THIS FILE CONTAINS A CPU BASED PYTOURCH PACKAGE WE CAN NOT PROVIDE GPU ENVIRONMENT SINCE the appropeiate vesion of GPU-PT would depend on thr verson of CUDA on your local machine
+** NOTE THAT THIS FILE CONTAINS A CPU BASED PYTOURCH PACKAGE WE CAN NOT PROVIDE GPU ENVIRONMENT SINCE THE CHOICE OF APPROPRIATE VERSION OG GPU-PT DEPENDS ON YOUR LOCAL MACHNE CUDA  **

-THIS WILL RESULT IN A VERY SLOW MODEL TRAINING for a^nb^n datasets !
+** THIS WILL RESULT IN A VERY SLOW (POSSIBLY DAYS) MODEL TRAINING for a^nb^n datasets ! **

 ## Repository structure
 * Big_set_GR-UGR  - A set of grammatical and ungrammatical examples we sample from to construct GRAMMAR2 datasets.